BhavyaShukla/Sentiment-analysis/README.md

 Ngram k = X - (N - 1)
 Example:
 Sentence : I want to learn Machine Learning
-## Following Are the ScreenShot of the application

 Unigram: now calculate number of unigrams in sentence using formula here, X = 6 and N = 1 (for unigram)